spencer-shadley/completed-class/class-content/14-Full-Stack/01-Activities/08-Sequelize-Create-Read/README.md

 - INSTRUCTIONS:

-  1. Open the folder and run `npm install`.
+  1. Open the directory and run `npm install`.

   2. Update the `config.json` file's development object with your own local MYSQL database settings.